PointerPioneers/CTFs/LA CTF 2023/README.md

 - screenshot of our profile at the final standing at [profile.png](profile.png)
 - screenshot of our profile at our highest standing at [highest placement.png](<highest placement.png>)
 - screenshot of the scoreboard at [scoreboard1.png](scoreboard1.png) and [scoreboard2.png](scoreboard2.png) for pages 1 and 2, respectively
+- screenshot of the leaderboard of the Netherlands in 2023 on CTFtime at 28-02-2023 at [CTFtime NL stats 2023 right after.png](<CTFtime NL stats 2023 right after.png>)